Career Services & Events

 The blog is password protected.
 Students can receive the password from the Career Services Office.

-Blog posts are divided into one of four categories:
+Blog posts are divided into one of three categories:

 Students and recent graduates are advised to check the blog often as new information and opportunities are posted regularly.

-Employers have the opportunity to interview law students on the campus of Southern Illinois University during On-Campus Interviewing sessions in the Spring and Fall semesters.
+Employers have the opportunity to interview law students on the campus of Southern Illinois University during On-Campus Interviewing sessions in the Spring, Summer, and Fall semesters.

 The Career Services Office assists employers with: